 Qualification and recognition

-On completion, you will receive the CPC20211 Certificate II in Construction Pathways.
+On completion, you will receive the CPC20220 Certificate II Construction Pathways.

 How to apply

 Visit How to Apply for more information on the application process.

 Holmesglen may engage third parties to recruit students on behalf of the institute.
 Third party recruiters receive a commission and this will not impact on your fees.